po1sigala/live/01-Class-Content/10-OOP/01-Activities/02-Stu_Cats-And-Dogs/README.md

 ## 💡 Hints

-What is another name for a function that is defined inside the object?
+Does the syntax for creating a function inside of an object differ from how we define functions in the global scope?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* { @TODO Refer to the Activity Planner for the bonus question.
-Always phrase it as a question! }
+* How could return an array of just the keys associated with an object?

 Use [Google](https://www.google.com) or another search engine to research this.